Table of Contents

 In other terms, a payment aggregator (PA) bridges the gap between merchants and acquirers.
 A PA receives payments from customers on behalf of the merchant.
 Thereafter, it transfers the payments to the merchant in batches after a period of time.

 A payment aggregator or a merchant aggregator in India is incorporated under the Companies Act, 1956 / 2013.

 Now, a payment aggregator can be a bank or a non-bank PA.
 Since a PA handle funds, they require a license from the RBI.

-However, only non-bank PAs require unique authorisation from RBI under the.
-This is because ‘handling funds’ is counted as a part of normal banking relationship for bank PAs.
+However, only non-bank PAs require unique authorisation from RBI under this act.
+This is because ‘handling funds’ is counted as a part of ‘normal banking relationship’ for bank PAs.

 How Does Payment Aggregator Work?: Payment Aggregator Example

 A payment aggregator or a merchant aggregator is a platform that aggregates various payment options in one place.
 In a way, a payment aggregator is a collection of payment gateways across multiple payment modes.

 Let’s assume you’re a merchant looking to offer net banking payment option to your customer.
 Now, you cannot tie up with different banks as that would entail a lot of time in due diligence and integration procedures.
 Moreover, It would require a lot of capital.